flancian/garden/Open Letter to Google.md

 The Agora, being a [[commons]], contains a minimum viable governance platform: a space for debate and group decision making coupled with individual exploration.

 The Agora puts the user first -- at least some users :) It is currently relatively user unfriendly, but this is because it's a work in progress.
+Even at this early stage, it does put the user first in two key ways.

+First of all, it tries to make it easy to explore alternatives.
+The 'web